This post was originally published in December 2018 and has been updated.

 - 1 pinch black pepper

 - 8 ounces goat cheese

-When peppers are room temperature, pipe the cheese mixture into each pepper half.
-Arrange on a serving platter and garnish with chopped chives.
-Refrigerate leftovers.
+- When peppers are room temperature, pipe the cheese mixture into each pepper half.
+(Note 1) Arrange on a serving platter and garnish with chopped herbs.

 - Refrigerate leftovers for up to 2 days.

 - For ease filling the piping bag with the cheese mixture, place the piping bag (fitted with a tip) in a tall glass.
 Fold the top of the bag down over the edge of the glass.
 Spoon the cheese mixture into the bag.
 Unfold the bag and squeeze the mixture towards the bottom of the bag and pipe.